NASA Advanced Supercomputing Division: Founding

 In the mid-1970s, a group of aerospace engineers at Ames Research Center began to look into transferring aerospace research and development from costly and time-consuming wind tunnel testing to simulation-based design and engineering using computational fluid dynamics (CFD) models on supercomputers more powerful than those commercially available at the time.
 This endeavor was later named the Numerical Aerodynamic Simulator (NAS) Project and the first computer was installed at the Central Computing Facility at Ames Research Center in 1984.

 Groundbreaking on a state-of-the-art supercomputing facility took place on March 14, 1985 in order to construct a building where CFD experts, computer scientists, visualization specialists, and network and storage engineers could be under one roof in a collaborative environment.
 In 1986, NAS transitioned into a full-fledged NASA division and in 1987, NAS staff and equipment, including a second supercomputer, a Cray-2 named Navier, were relocated to the new facility, which was dedicated on March 9, 1987.

 In 1995, NAS changed its name to the Numerical Aerospace Simulation Division, and in 2001 to the name it has today.

-Industry Leading Innovations
+Industry leading innovations

 NAS has been one of the leading innovators in the supercomputing world, developing many tools and processes that became widely used in commercial supercomputing.
 Some of these firsts include: